q0w9e8r7t6y5/p3/peer-review.md

 + Reviwee's name:  Sandra Anderson
 + URL to Reviewe's P3 Github Repo URL: *<https://github.com/SandiAnderson/p3>*

-*Answer the following questions in regards to the student's project you are reviewing.
-REMOVE THE INSTRUCTIONS FOR EACH PROMPT when complete.
-We should only see YOUR ANSWERS.*

 ## 1. Interface

 + Initial impressions were very positive.
 Site layout is clean and understandable.
 I even loaded it up on my mobile device, and the interface worked well there too.
 I particularly liked the top banner graphic.
 Not sure if the reviewee actually developed that for this project, but it works really well with the interface.